REVIEW AND ADJUSTMENT OF A

 2. If you verify that the NCP will be incarcerated for more than 180 days, update ORSIS and write a detailed case narrative.

-When reviewing a case for review and adjustment of a child support award
+reviewing a case for review and adjustment of a child support award because the

-because the noncustodial parent will be incarcerated for more than 180 days
+noncustodial parent will be incarcerated for more than 180 days from the date

-from the date that ORS became aware of the incarceration, multiple guideline
+that ORS became aware of the incarceration, multiple guideline worksheets may

 When modifying a support award and including an automatic-adjustment provision due to the NCP’s incarceration, use the income worksheet to determine the correct income for the participants for periods during and after the NCP’s release from incarceration.
 For more information about automatic adjustments and NAA preparation, refer to CS 403P, and CS 403P-1.